Myth: RPA for Developers Only? A Non-developer’s Attempt to Build a Bot

-The week before I joined Automation Anywhere, the company launched Enterprise A2019, the world's first 100% cloud-based Robotic Process Automation (RPA) platform (read software bots).
+The week before I joined Automation Anywhere, the company launched Enterprise A2019, the world's first 100% cloud-based automation platform (read software bots).
 The launch included something surprising: a live demonstration showing that someone could build a bot and run it before an Uber could be ordered and arrive.
 Pretty slick!

 But I assumed you still needed to be a programmer or at least have a developer's mindset to use the program.
 I was wrong.

 An invitation to build a bot

 Fast-forward a whole week to day two of my new job.
 I attended an all-hands meeting where company executives talked about the success of the Enterprise A2019 launch and then invited the entire company to start using the platform to create their own bots.
 My first reaction was, "Yeah, OK, maybe for the developers."

 I work in marketing.
 And although I’m no technical slouch, I’m no programmer either.
 I start to get hives when someone asks me to do something rudimentary in Excel.
 There are whole cottage industries geared toward marketers like me who have "spreadsheetaphobia."

 So, when I awoke the next morning and opened my invitation to Enterprise A2019 Community Edition, I didn’t expect much.
 At best, I figured I’d see the interface that back-end wizards would use to create powerful tools.
 And, at worst, I thought I’d try it and then go find calamine lotion for the itching.

 I logged in to Community Edition and did three simple things to prepare my computer and connect to Enterprise A2019 — and it was easier than ordering a large pizza online.

 On the right side of the screen appeared "Start" and below it "Stop."
 The program was waiting for me to fill in the middle with the things I wanted to do — except I had no idea what I wanted to do.
 But I found inspiration right there on my monitor.